core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 This means that the SenML creator in general has no way to know whether the consumer knows:

-- each specific media-type name used
+- each specific media-type-name used
 - each parameter and each parameter value used
-- each content-coding in use
+- each content coding in use
-- each content-format number in use for a combination of these
+- each Content-Format number in use for a combination of these

 What SenML, as well as the new fields defined here, guarantees is that a recipient implementation *knows* when it needs to be updated to